shuboc/RoboND-Kinematics-Project/writeup_template.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-The individual transform is given as follows:

-![Individual HT][ht_ind]

-The total transform between base_link and gripper_link is given as follows:

-![Total HT][ht_total]

 Given the DH table, the individual transform can be determined as follows:

 ![DH Transform Matrix][dh-transform-matrix]

-Therefor, individual transforms can be represented with the following python code, take T0_1 for example:
+Therefore, individual transforms can be represented with the following python code, take T0_1 for example:

 ```
 s = {alpha0: 0,     a0: 0,      d1: 0.75,